 Amy Watson knows that different roads can lead to the same destination.
 A non-traditional student, Amy learned to maximize her time to reach her goals.

-Her experience with Career Services began with a 15-minute drop-in appointment, and has turned into a lasting relationship.
+Her experience with the Career Design Center began with a 15-minute drop-in appointment, and has turned into a lasting relationship.
 One of Amy’s biggest challenges was organizing her collection of certificates, awards, community service and leadership experiences into her resume and portfolio.

 My portfolio was really intimidating.
 They gave me the push to go do it, and gave me really good constructive criticism.”